mrram1570/booking-blitz-system/README.md

 ## How can I deploy this project?

-Simply open [create a file ] mrram  and open git clone " "
+Simply open [create a file ] mrram  and open git then  search in git bash  git clone "https://github.com/mrram1570/booking-blitz-system.git" then type  ls [file name or respority name ] ofter that open this file in vs code  and open new terminal then use the command npm install ofter that npm run dev it shows the  local:http://localhost:8080/ then open any browser search http://localhost:8080/ open any one of the site  click on the "go to localhost/8080/" it shows the output of the code
+"

 ## Can I connect a custom domain to my Lovable project?